 It takes the good part of a day to reach Havelock Island from Delhi, whether you take the flight via Chennai or Calcutta.
 Our flight via Calcutta made it in time to reach the dock to take the 145 pm private catamaran.
 (I had arranged with Barefoot Dive Center for transfers from airport to the dock and the purchase of ferry tickets).

 We were to wear the gear and go to the beach for our swim test – 10 minutes of float on the back and 200 meters of swim without fins / 300 meters with fins.
-After the swim and float test, we went to the shallow part of a beach for some skills practice – taking the regulator underwater and putting it back in the mouth, purging the water from the regulator, switching between snorkel and regulator, clearing a partially flooded mask off the water, etc.
+After the swim and float test, we went to the shallow part of a beach for some skills practice.
+This involved taking the regulator underwater and putting it back in the mouth, purging the water from the regulator, switching between snorkel and regulator, clearing a partially flooded mask off the water, etc.

 The Andaman Sea is alive and how – in just a few minutes, we saw anemone/clownfish, pipefish, parrotfish, sea cucumber, bannerfish, a scorpionfish (that had camouflaged itself on a rock, poisonous).